-The 'Dot Com Bubble' was a speculative bubble - in stocks related to the Internet - that lasted from 1997-2000.
-A speculative bubble is an economic bubble, where stocks or other economic assets are traded in high volume, and at a value that is considerable higher than their innate value.
-The Dot Com Bubble was fueled by investment in technology companies who operated at a loss, but with the assumption, that with time, their market share would equate to long-term profitability.
+The DotCom Bubble, also referred to as the "high-tech bubble", was a speculative bubble, lasting from 1997-2000, that fueled a rapid expansion of the Internet.
+Speculative bubbles are a common feature of open financial markets, where stocks or other economic assets are traded in high volume, and at a value that is considerably higher than their innate value.
+The DotCom Bubble was fueled by investment in technology companies who operated at a loss, but with the assumption, with time, that their market share would equate to long-term profitability.

-The majority of technology stocks that were traded during the Dot Com Bubble were listed on the NASDAQ stock market: based in New York, the NASDAQ focuses upon technology companies.
-Due to the Dot Com Bubble, the NASDAQ index climbed from 1000 points in 1995, to over 5000 points in 2000.
-When the Dot Com Bubble popped in 2001-2002, the NASDAQ index crashed from 5000 points to nearly 1000 points.
+The majority of technology stocks that were traded during the DotCom Bubble were listed on the NASDAQ stock market: based in New York, the NASDAQ focuses upon technology companies.
+Due to the DotCom Bubble, the NASDAQ Composite index climbed from 1000 points in 1995, to over 5000 points by the year 2001.
+When the DotCom Bubble burst in 2001-2002, the NASDAQ index crashed from it's peak of 5000 points to nearly 1000 points.

-While some companies managed to survive the Dot Com Bubble - most notable: Amazon, eBay and Paypal - other companies failed, or never recovered their value.
-For example, during the Dot Com Bubble, Lycos was purchased for over $12 billion, but was eventually sold for $95 million in 2004: losing over $11 billion in valuation.
-Some of the companies that failed were: Boo.com, Broadcast.com, Den.com, eToys.com, Flooz.com, Kozmo, Pets.com, Razorfish, theGlobe.com and Webvan.
+While the most successful tech companies managed to survive the DotCom Bubble - most notable: Amazon, eBay and Paypal - many others failed, or never recovered their value.
+For example, during the DotCom Bubble, Lycos was purchased for over $12 billion, but were eventually sold for $95 million in 2004: losing over $11 billion in valuation.
+Some of the notable failures of the DotCom bubble include: Boo.com, Broadcast.com, Den.com, eToys.com, Flooz.com, Kozmo, Pets.com, Razorfish, theGlobe.com and Webvan.